|

-All ancient dynasties had certain state rituals for which almost no rules are preserved.
+All ancient dynasties had certain state rituals for which almost no regulations are preserved.
 It was only the Confucian scholars who started writing down the rules for etiquette and rituals for all levels of society and thus created a kind of handbook for everybody's use.
-The ritual rules for the lower nobility – to which a great part of the Confucians belonged – was therefore of special interest, and in the early Han period 漢 (206 BCE-220 AD) 17 chapters of a book on etiquette survived in the hand of Gao Shengtang 高生堂.
-Their content reached from manhood capping, marriage, symposia or banquets, and interstate missions to funeral rites.
+The ritual rules for the lower nobility (see qing shi dafu 卿士大夫)—which a great part of the Confucians belonged to—was therefore of special interest, and in the early Han period 漢 (206 BCE-220 CE) 17 chapters of a book on etiquette survived in the hand of Master Gaotang 堂高生.
+Their content covered manhood capping, marriage, symposia, banquets and interstate missions as well as funeral rites.
 During the reign of Emperor Xuan 漢宣帝 (r.
-74-49 BCE) three different versions of the ritual classics were taught in the National University (taixue 太學): The version by Dai De 戴德, that by his nephew Dai Sheng 戴聖, and that by Qing Jin 慶晉.
-To these so-called new text versions (jinwenjing 今文經) several old text versions (guwenjing 古文經) had to be added which were discovered in the walls of the mansion of the Kong family.
-The latter were called Ligujing 禮古經 "The Old Classic on Rites", in 17 chapters, and 39 chapters of "Additional rites" (Yijing 逸經), which have not survived.
-The new text ritual texts survived until the end of the Former Han period 前漢 (206 BCE-8 AD) before they were superseded by Zheng Xuan's 鄭玄 newly arranged version near the end of the Later Han period 後漢 (25-220).
-Only this version has survived and obtained the name of Yili during the Jin period 晉 (265-420) which is still known today.
-During that period a lot of books were written on funeral rituals which can be seen as complements to the Yili text.
+74-49 BCE) three different versions of the ritual classics were taught at the National University (taixue 太學): The versions by Dai De 戴德, his nephew Dai Sheng 戴聖 and Qing Pu 慶普.
+To these so-called new-text versions (jinwenjing 今文經), several old-script versions (guwenjing 古文經, see old-text/new-text debate) had to be added that were discovered in the walls of the mansion of the Kong family.
+The latter were called Ligujing 禮古經 "The old classic on rites" and had a length of 17 chapters.
+There were also 39 chapters of "Non-canonical rites" (Yijing 逸經), which did not survive the Han period.

 1. 士冠禮 Shiguanli Capping of an ordinary officer's son